Codium-ai/codiumai-vscode-release/README.md

 #### 🤖 Generates unit tests automatically

-Simply press the "generate tests" button above your class or function, and CodiumAI will generate a set of suggested tests for different use cases.
+Simply press the "generate tests" button above your class or function, or on CodiumAI left panel, and CodiumAI will generate a set of suggested tests for different use cases.

 #### ✨ Works seamlessly with VSCode

-The generated test wuite will be displayed in a new panel in your VSCode IDE, along with your code analysis, so you can easily review and edit them as needed.
+The generated test suite will be displayed in a new panel in your VSCode IDE, along with your code analysis, so you can easily review and edit them as needed.

 #### 🚀 Helps you improve code quality